Blazemeter/RTEPlugin/README.md

 The RTE Sampler element checks if exists a connection to send the packets, if there isn't, it uses the RTE Config data to establish a new one.

-This means that it's **always required an RTE Config Element** in order to connect the RTE sampler to a server.
+This means that it's **always required an RTE Config Element** in order to connect the RTE samplers to a server.

 If more than one RTE Config element is used at the same level of the Test Plan, JMeter will take the value of the first one.
 On the other hand if there are more than one RTE Config used but in different levels, JMeter will use the "closest" (talking about Test Plan tree level's) Config element for each sampler.